-Here in Spain (Hondón has one too) the annual march of the Kings takes place – still part of the Christmas celebrations… here is a bit more about this (courtesy of Andalicia.com)
+Here in Spain (Hondón has one too) the annual march of the Kings takes place on the 5th January.
+The evening is like our “Christmas Eve” as this is the main time the Spaniards celebrate Christmas.

-Melchor, Gazpar and Baltasar (the African king) are magically able to appear simultaneously throughout this entire land as evening falls and they don’t come empty handed.As their royal magesties parade about town with their entourage of locals smiling and waving from trucks, trailers and even floats (depends on local resources) they dutifully toss out handfuls of sweets to the children waiting in the streets at they pass.
-If you take little ones to the parade, be sure to bring along bags to handle the accumulation of little treasures they will certainly want to take home (even though usually these sweets are not very good quality)…
+As the Majestic entourage parades about town, the locals are smiling and waving from trucks, trailers and even floats.
+The Kings dutifully toss out handfuls of sweets to the children waiting in the streets at they pass.
+If you take little ones to the parade, be sure to bring along bags to handle the accumulation of little treasures they will certainly want to take home.

 If there is a Three Kings Parade near your – please support it – they can be real fun for the children and some of the bigger ones are spectacular.